webpack-contrib/uglifyjs-webpack-plugin/README.md

 	<p>This plugin uses <a href="https://github.com/mishoo/UglifyJS2/tree/harmony">UglifyJS v3 </a><a href="https://npmjs.com/package/uglify-es">(`uglify-es`)</a> to minify your JavaScript<p>
 </div>

 > ℹ️  webpack contains the same plugin under `webpack.optimize.UglifyJsPlugin`.
+This is a standalone version for those that want to control the version of UglifyJS.
 The documentation is valid apart from the installation instructions

 <h2 align="center">Install</h2>